 2019 - Looking above the added store buildings to the tops of some decorative columns along the side of the auditorium.

-2019 - No doubt where the theatre entrance had been.
+2019 - The terrazzo at what had been the theatre entrance.
 Photo: Google Maps

 2019 - A detail of the terrazzo.
 Photo: Google Maps